eeoooue/othello/README.md

 ## Usage

-This project is a work in progress with very limited functionality.
+This project is a work in progress, and currently only supports self-play.

 From the root of the repo, run ```docker compose up --build``` to launch the three applications: